mohanraj1980/AZ500-Lab/Instructions/Labs/Module_1/LAB_07_Azure_Policy.md

-5. Change the resource location to **UK South** as this is the location permitted by the policy.
-Click **Create** again and verify that the operation is successful.
+5. Return back to the Basics tab and change the resource location to **UK South** as this is the location permitted by the policy.
+Click **Review + create** again and verify that the operation is successful.

 **Summary**